 Distinct musical traditions (Country & Western music derived from Scotch-Irish border ballads)

 Early marriage and age-at-first-birth, family instability (despite talk of family values) [but reproduction rates falling with church attendance]

 Religion over science? (resistance to Evolution, devotion to fossil fuels, denial of climate change)

-The lack of Scotch-Irish ethnic awareness, even by the Scotch-Irish themselves, contributes to the paucity of literary texts that announce and defend a Scotch-Irish identity.
+Lack of Scotch-Irish ethnic awareness, even by the Scotch-Irish themselves, means that few literary texts announce and defend a Scotch-Irish identity.

 Histories or Cultural Criticism:

 Joe Bageant, Deer Hunting with Jesus: Dispatches from the Class War.
 Crown, 2007.